Finite element approximation for quantitative photoacoustic tomography in a diffusive regime

 where $q = D u_1^2$ and $g = g_2/g_1$.
 Thus, the problem of QPAT is solved by a two-step procedure.
 The first step is to solve an inverse diffusivity problem (IDP) of recovering $q$ given $u$ and the boundary value $q|_{\partial\Omega}$.
 After obtaining $q = D u_1^2$, the second step is solving a direct problem:

 to find $u_1$ and hence determine $D$ and $\sigma$.

 It is important to highlight that the following non-zero condition is crucial for the IDP:

 There are several approaches for constructing a boundary illumination $g$ such that this condition holds.
 When $d=2$, the works \cite{Alessandrini:1986, Alessandrini:1994} provide a simple criterion for choosing a special boundary illumination $g$ that guarantees the non-zero condition.
 Roughly speaking, the graph of $g$ should have a single maximum point, a single minimum point, and be monotone in between.
-For dimensions $d \ge 3$, ensuring the non-zero condition becomes more challenging \cite{alberti-bal-dicristo-2017}.
+For dimensions $d \ge 3$, ensuring the non-zero condition becomes more challenging \cite{alberti-bal-dicristo-2017}{: the suitable boundary values cannot be chosen independently of the unknown parameters of the PDE}.
 In \cite{Bal:2010}, the author uses the method of complex geometrical optics to construct boundary data $g$ satisfying the non-zero condition.
-However, this construction is not very explicit and depends on the interior values of the unknown coefficient $q$. {We note that it is possible to obtain $\alpha$-Hölder stability for the inverse problem even without requiring \eqref{eqn:nonzero-0}, provided the illuminations are suitably chosen \cite{Alessandrini:2017}.
-However, the parameter $\alpha$ is not explicit and the construction of the boundary values is not easily implementable numerically.} Recently, \cite{Alberti:2022, Alberti:2022Runge} considered using random boundary illuminations and proved that the corresponding solutions will satisfy the non-zero condition with overwhelming probability.
-This approach overcomes the drawbacks of the previous methods, as it imposes no restrictive constraints on the boundary illuminations and aligns well with practical situations.
+However, this construction is not very explicit and depends on the interior values of the unknown coefficient $q$. {To address this issue, bypassing the non-zero condition, \cite{Alessandrini:2017} derives a $\alpha$-H{\"o}lder stability result when the boundary data $g$ is quantitatively unimodal, which can be viewed as an extension of monotonicity in higher dimensions.
+However, the parameter $\alpha$ is not explicit and the construction of the boundary values is not easily implementable numerically.} Recently, \cite{Alberti:2022, Alberti:2022Runge} considered using random boundary illuminations and proved that the corresponding solutions will satisfy the non-zero condition with overwhelming probability. {This approach overcomes the drawbacks of the previous deterministic methods, as it avoids restrictive constraints on the boundary illuminations and provides an explicit construction that is more compatible with practical situations}.